OlgaShchekina/SSG-pw/README.md

 - Make sure you have `node.js` installed.
 If you don't, please visit official website for instructions
 - Run `npm install` to install node modules
 That's it, now you can run tests with `npm run test` - it will run test in 3 browsers (chromium, firefox, webkit) in parallel.
-If you want to run test in ui mode, use `npm run test --ui` command
+If you want to run test in ui mode, use `npx playwright test --ui` command